sjb8100/Unity-Prototypes/README.md

 # Unity-Prototypes
-Little prototypes that don't deserve their own individual repositories
+Little prototypes that don't deserve their own individual repositories.
+These prototypes are from various stages of my programming life.
+So, don't judge any ugly things in here.

 ## Directories
 | **Directory Name**  | **Description** |